anshuumaurya/Human-Activity-Recognition-and-Intelligent-Attendance-Monitoring-System/README.md

+# Problem Statement
+Traditional attendance systems are manual and prone to proxy attendance.
+Workplace productivity monitoring requires constant supervision.
+This system automates attendance tracking with face recognition and provides real-time activity monitoring for enhanced security and productivity.

 # Human-Activity-Recognition-and-Intelligent-Attendance-Monitoring-System
 A full-featured Python-based intelligent surveillance system that combines face recognition, human activity detection, attendance logging, and analytics visualization — all in one place.
 This project is ideal for employee or student tracking, performance monitoring, and secure workplace access.